-■ Conditions under which the SRS airbags may deploy (inflate), other than a collision
+Conditions under which the SRS airbags may deploy (inflate), other than a collision

-The SRS front airbags may also deploy if a serious impact occurs to the underside of your vehicle.
+The SRS front airbags and seat cushion airbags may also deploy if a serious impact occurs to the underside of your vehicle.
 Some examples are shown in the illustration.